 How to Get Involved

-The campaign for California single-payer healthcare is heating up.
-Email us at firstname.lastname@example.org if you want to participate in these upcoming events.
-If you want to hear more about upcoming events and opportunities related to our single-payer healthcare campaign, join East Bay DSA.
+The California Medicare for All campaign is just getting started, and we need your help to win.
+Email us at firstname.lastname@example.org if you want to participate in upcoming events.
+If you want to hear more about upcoming events and opportunities related to our single-payer health care campaign, join East Bay DSA.